Alberta, update to access and privacy legislation, passed in December and in force this spring

 Recent Headlines Give me Concern

-In the past weeks, media have speculated on health issues pertaining to a high-profile person in the public eye.
+From time to time, media speculate on health issues pertaining to a high-profile person in the public eye.
 One of those headlines involved allegations of an attempted breach of personal health information, which you can find here.
-The people of Saskatchewan should rest assured that we have laws that prohibit snooping into their personal... read more
+The people of Saskatchewan should rest assured that we have laws that prohibit snooping into their personal information... read more

 Categories: BlogTags: , , ,